cshum/level-transactions/README.md

 and will only be inserted into store upon successful commit.

 It acquires a lock for the `key`, and callback only when lock acquired.
-Otherwise if write lock failed due to potential deadlock, callback with error Deadlock.
+Otherwise if read lock failed due to potential deadlock, callback with error and cancel operation.

 ###tx.del(key[, options][, callback])